Nearly $k$-distance sets: Introduction

 \subsection{Nearly equal distances}

 Most of the results on $k$-distance sets use proofs with an algebraic flavour and often use results on incidences of points and surfaces.
-In the 80s, Erd\H os, Makai, Pach, and Spencer \cite{EMPS} proposed the following variant of the problem, which is \emph{not} of this type: given a set of $n$ points on the plane, how many of the distances between the points could be {\it nearly equal}, that is, that fall into the interval $[t,t+1]$ for some $t$?
+In the 90s, Erd\H os, Makai, Pach, and Spencer \cite{EMPS} proposed the following variant of the problem, which is \emph{not} of this type: given a set of $n$ points on the plane, how many of the distances between the points could be {\it nearly equal}, that is, that fall into the interval $[t,t+1]$ for some $t$?
 To avoid trivialities, we only consider separated sets.

-It turns out that the answer to this question is very different from the answer to question 2 from the beginning of the introduction: we can have as many as $\lfloor \frac{n^2}{2} \rfloor $ nearly equal distances in a separated set of size $n$.
-To see that, take points of the form $(x,y)$, where $x\in \{0,k^2\}$ and $y\in \{1,\ldots,n\}$.
-Then any distance between points with different $x$-coordinates is between $k^2$ and $\sqrt{k^4+k^2}<k^2+1$.
+It turns out that the answer to this question is very different from the answer to Question~2: we can have as many as $n^2 $ nearly equal distances in a separated set of size $2n$.
+To see this, take $2n$ points of the form $(x_1,x_2)$, where $x_1\in \{0,n^2\}$ and $x_2\in \{1,\ldots,n\}$.
+Then any distance between points with different $x_1$-coordinates is between $n^2$ and $\sqrt{n^4+n^2}<n^2+1$.